Michel Banabila

-Michel Banabila (born 14 April 1961) is a Dutch composer and sound artist.
+Michel Banabila (born 14 April 1961 in Amsterdam, Netherlands) is a Dutch composer and sound artist.

-He was born in Amsterdam, Netherlands.
 Banabila performed live in 2013 in the auditorium of the Hirshhorn Museum, Washington, at the opening of the exhibition of Crops, an audiovisual installation with photographer Gerco de Ruijter.
 He performed live with media artist Geert Mul with their audiovisual set Big Data Poetry at the Logan Symposium, in the Barbican, London, in 2014 and in Yukunkun at the Global Week For Syria in Beirut, in 2015.
 In 2015, he also appeared at the Sonic Circuits Festival, Silver Spring, with a small modular improv set.
 Banabila is a member of the Disquiet Junto group.
 He lives with his wife and daughter in Rotterdam.